reddio-com/doc/docs/guide/api-reference/vault.md

 The identity of the token as represented on-chain (external ERC-20/ERC-721/ERC-1155 for deposit/withdraw goes through, correct quantization, etc)

+Asset ID or known as `asset_id`, is calculated based on contract address and Token ID(if token is ERC721), used as an unique identifier for specific asset.

 ---

 <strong style='color:red'>*</strong>**stark_keys** <strong style='color:#8792a2'>string</strong>